lei-zhang/COSN_webinar/README.md

-Short tutorial talks given at the Chinese Open Science Webinar series; talks were given in Chinese, yet slides decks were in English.
+Tutorial talks given at the Chinese Open Science Webinar series; talks were given in Chinese, yet slides decks were in English.

  - Reinforcement learning (10 April 2020); recording can be found on [YouTube](https://youtu.be/ss30ch9IZnw) or [bilibili](https://www.bilibili.com/video/BV135411t7f3)
  - Workflow of computational modeling (06 May 2020); recording can be found on [YouTube](https://youtu.be/w8UvTu8MTP4) or [bilibili](https://www.bilibili.com/video/BV1RK4y1b7ay/).